shakacode/RnNavigationExperimental/README.md

 `npm run flow`

+* *Critical* to use the right version of flow, which is specified in your package.json.

 ## Running the Linter

 `npm run lint`

-* *Critical* to use the right version of flow, which is specified in your package.json.
+### To autofix issues:

+`npm run eslint -- --fix`

 ## Starting React Native App